Sword of Destiny: Production

 The first collection of Andrzej Sapkowski's short stories was simply titled The Witcher and published by Reporter in 1990.
 SuperNowa acquired the publishing rights to the series that same year and published Sword of Destiny in 1992 as their first entry.
 In 1993, they published The Last Wish to replace Reporter's collection as the first book in their official order.
 Chronologically speaking, the stories in The Last Wish take place before those in Sword of Destiny.

 Sword of Destiny was translated into English translation by David French and published in the United Kingdom by Gollancz on May 21, 2015.

 Audiobook

 In 2011, after the success of the audio play based on Sapkowski's Narrenturm, Fonopolis and audioteka.pl released the audio plays based on The Last Wish and Sword of Destiny.
 Sword of Destiny, lasting about 15 hours, was voiced by 49 actors, including Krzysztof Banaszyk as Geralt, Anna Dereszowska as Yennefer, Sławomir Pacek as Dandelion, Joanna Pach as Ciri, and Krzysztof Gosztyła as narrator.

+Reception

+Sword of Destiny won the 2012 Tähtifantasia Award in Finland.